segundofdez/reticulas-template/README.md

     gulp images
     ```

+4. Generate files for production
+    ```bash
+    gulp prod
+    ```

-4. Generate styleguide with sc5-styleguide
+5. Generate styleguide with sc5-styleguide (This is in active development.
+Not ready yet.)
     ```bash
     gulp styleguide
     ```